-Kate Heavey BA (Hons) FdSc BACP (Accredited) - Individual, Couple and Online Counsellor and Psychotherapist.
-Currently offering online counselling and psychotherapy via Zoom, WhatsApp, Skype and the telephone only.
+Kate Heavey BA (Hons) FdSc BACP (Accredited) - Individual and Couples Psychotherapist and Counsellor in Ripley (Surrey).
+Online counselling via Zoom, Signal, WhatsApp and the telephone.

 The aim of this page is to give you a small insight into how unhealthy ways of relating are created and how it is not your fault if you have learnt these behaviours.

 Relationships are everywhere and I have a great interest in, and experience in, working with individuals and couples with relationship issues.

 I am a firm believer that it is not the person that is the problem; it is the problem that is the problem.

 Firstly, have you ever considered what your relationship is like with yourself?
 Do you even have one?
 Does this very thought have you running for the hills?
 Well one of my core beliefs is that we are all 'ok' and not any one of us is 'perfect poppins'.

 So your first question; if you do not have a warm, kind and loving relationship with yourself then how can you have a warm, kind and loving relationship with another?

 Which moves me on to relationships with others....do you find them easy or hard?
 Can you talk and communicate freely or do you freeze or flee?

 Maybe you are stuck in cycles and do not know why.
 What is important is that you can learn to have a healthy relationship with yourself....and with others...if you are open to learning and change.